GoogleCloudPlatform/generative-ai/rag_grounding/README.md

   Showcase specific RAG use cases
 - **[search_data_blending_with_gemini_summarization.ipynb](../search/search_data_blending_with_gemini_summarization.ipynb)**:
-  Demonstrates calling a search app that blends information from multiple stores (GCS, BQ, Website) and summarizes search snippets and responses using the Gemini Pro model.
+  Demonstrates calling a search app that blends information from multiple stores (GCS, BQ, site) and summarizes search snippets and responses using the Gemini Pro model.
 - **[vertexai_search_options.ipynb](../search/vertexai-search-options/vertexai_search_options.ipynb)**:
   Shows how to use Vertex AI Search in conjunction with the Gemini Pro model to